FriendsOfSymfony/FOSElasticaBundle/README.md

 #### Doctrine finder

-If your elasticsearch type is bound to a doctrine entity repository or a Propel query, you can get your entities instead of Elastica results when you perform a search.
+If your elasticsearch type is bound to a Doctrine entity repository or a Propel query, you can get your entities instead of Elastica results when you perform a search.
-Declare that you want a doctrine/propel finder in your configuration:
+Declare that you want a Doctrine/Propel finder in your configuration:

     foq_elastica:
         clients: